Ultrafiltration: Other applications

+Ultrafiltration can also be used to recover valuable compounds from industrial biomass streams.
+Ultrafiltration of Norway spruce bark-press effluent removed approximately 90% of high-molecular-weight polyphenols while enriching smaller stilbenoids for potential use.

 Principles

 The basic operating principle of ultrafiltration uses a pressure induced separation of solutes from a solvent through a semi permeable membrane.
 The relationship between the applied pressure on the solution to be separated and the flux through the membrane is most commonly described by the Darcy equation: